 Averett University School of Nursing is committed to ensuring all qualified individuals with disabilities have the opportunity to take part in the educational programs and services offered on an equal basis without discrimination.
-Reasonable and appropriate accommodations are approved by the Assistant Dean Undergraduate Programs of the School of Nursing and made on an individual basis.
-It is the student's responsibility to initiate and follow-through with a request for accommodations because of a disability.
-The student is also responsible to inform faculty of each course regarding the accommodations approved by the AUSON Assistant Dean Undergraduate Programs.
+Reasonable and appropriate accommodations in regards to the Statement of Essential Attributes are approved by the Assistant Dean Undergraduate Programs of the School of Nursing and made on an individual basis.
+It is the student's responsibility to initiate and follow-through with a request for accommodations.
+The student is also responsible to inform faculty of each course regarding the accommodations.
 This notification is to be done in a timely manner (at the beginning of the course) in order for arrangements to be made.
 Students who wish to request accommodations must adhere to the process outlined below.

-The student must submit the request for accommodations to the AUSON Assistant Dean Undergraduate Programs at the time of enrollment in the program.
-If the disability is diagnosed after enrollment, the student may submit the request later.
+The student must submit the request for accommodations to Academic Support at the time of enrollment in the program.
+If the accommodations are needed after enrollment, the student may submit the request later.
 However, receiving a request for accommodations after class/practicum experiences and/or evaluation(s) of student performance have occurred does not change those experiences or evaluation results.
-The request for accommodations must include: